 In the SMMS systems, there is one master robot and there are two or more slave robots.
 One human has to operate all slave robots at the same time by using only one master robot in a cooperative task.
-The control scheme for this system is not easy, especially, in the case of movement and contact force of each slave robot are of variety.
-A control algorithm of only one master robot is required corresponding with the number of the slave robots.
-To solve above difficulties, a method based on the passive- decomposition is proposed as a technique for making two or more slave robots cooperate in the SMMS system [4].
-In this work, utilizing the passive-decomposition, the dynamics of the two or more slave robots is decomposed into decouple systems while enforcing passivity.
-There are two concepts: the shape-system instructs the dynamics of the cooperative work; the locked-system abstracts the overall dynamics of the multislave robots.
-To passivate the master-slave communication delay, the scattering-based communication is utilized [10].
-However in this work, neither alignment error between each slave robot position nor force reflection of them is guaranteed.
-On the other hand, in [11],[12] PD control was used without the scattering conversion and the controller gains depend on the maximum round-trip delay, however, the stability is guaranteed with the communication delay.
+The control scheme for this system is not easy, especially, in the case of the movement and the contact force of each slave robot are variety.
+The control algorithm of only one master robot is required corresponding with the number of the slave robots.
+To solve above difficulties, the method based Passive-Decomposition is proposed as a technique for making two or more slave robots cooperate in the SMMS system [4].
+In this work, utilizing Passive-Decomposition, the dynamics of the multiple cooperative slave robots is decomposed into decouple systems while enforcing passivity.
+There are two concepts: the Shape-System instructs the dynamics of the cooperative work; the Locked- System abstracts the overall dynamics of the multi-slave robots.
+To passive the master-slave communication delay, the scattering-based communication is utilized [10].
+However in this work, neither alignment error between each slave robot position nor force reflection of them are guaranteed.
+On the other hand, in [11], [12] the PD control was used without the scattering conversion and the controller gains depend on the maximum round-trip delay, however, the stability is guaranteed with the communication delay.

-In this paper, one control law that based on the technique of [10],[11] for the SMMS system is proposed with time varying delay in the communication line.
-This proposed control also guarantees the asymptotic stability.
-While in [10], scattering conversion uses the PD control law with constant time delay in the communication lines, by the proposed control law for the time varying communication delay, we also achieve stability.
+In this paper, one control law that based on the technique of [10], [11] for the SMMS system is proposed with time varying delay in the communication line.
+This proposed control is also guaranteed the asymptotical stability.
+In [10], scattering conversion uses the PD control law with constant time delay of communication lines, however without using it for the time varying communication delay, we also achieve the stability.
 In our proposed control law, we assume using an individual gain for a different structure of the master and the slaves.
 In the independent design, a scaling power can be set to both sides of teleoperation.
-In addition, the teleoperation achieves an asymptotically stable with independent of time varying communication delay, the master and slave spacing errors achieve zero, the static reflection force is transferred when an object grasped by multiple slaves contacts with the remote environment in this control law.
-In the experiments, two slave robots hold and carry the object to one desired position, and this experimental results show the effectiveness of our proposed control technique.
+In addition, the teleoperation achieves an asymptotical stable with independent of time varying communication delay, the master and slave spacing errors achieve zero, the static reflection force is transferred when the cooperative slaves contact with the remote environment in this control law.
+In the experiment, two slave robots hold and carry one object to one desired position, and this experiment results show the effectiveness of our proposed control technique.

-\ Division of Electrical Engineering and Computer Science, Graduate School of Natural Science and Technology, Kanazawa University, Kakuma-machi, Kanazawa 920-1192 JAPAN.
+Nam.
+D. D. and Y. Yamashina are with Division of Electrical Engineering and Computer Science.
+Graduate School of Natural Science and Technology, Kanazawa University, Kakuma-machi Kanazawa-City, Ishikawa, Japan, 920-1192, JAPAN. namdd@scl.ec.t.kanazawa-u.ac.jp